The non-contact ignition system (Fig. 1) includes devices:

 The distribution sensor has a housing, a cover, a roller, a sinusoidal voltage sensor, centrifugal and vacuum regulators, as well as an octane corrector.

-The centrifugal governor automatically changes the ignition timing depending on the speed.
+The centrifugal regulator automatically changes the ignition timing depending on the rotation speed.

 The voltage sensor consists of a rotor and a stator.

-The rotor is an annular permanent magnet with four-pole clips tightly pressed to it from above and below, rigidly fixed to the sleeve.
+The rotor is a ring permanent magnet with four-pole cages tightly pressed to it from above and below, rigidly fixed to the bushing.

-The stator of the sensor is a winding enclosed in four-pole plates.
+The sensor stator is a winding enclosed in four-pole plates.

 The stator has an insulated stranded lead connected to the sensor lead.

-The second output of the winding is electrically connected to the housing in the assembled sensor-distributor.
+The second terminal of the winding is electrically connected to the housing in the assembled sensor-distributor.

-There is a mark on the rotor, an arrow on the stator, which serve to set the initial moment of sparking.
+There is a mark on the rotor and an arrow on the stator, which serve to set the initial moment of sparking.

-The coil has a high voltage output and two low voltage outputs:
+The coil has a high voltage terminal and two low voltage terminals:

 • – terminal K – for connection with terminal K of additional resistance;

-• - unmarked output - with switch output K3.
+• – unmarked output – with output K3 of the switch.

 Additional resistance (Fig. 3)